What is it Like to Stay in a Cave Hotel in Turkey?

 Uchisar is one of the most appealing towns in Cappadocia

-The Taskonaklar Hotel is located on the edge of the small town of Uchisar and overlooks the fairy tale landscape of Pigeon Valley and the massive volcano, Mount Erciyes, far to the east.
-Every morning I woke early to catch the ever changing light, have a coffee on my private balcony and watch the hot air balloons float effortlessly past.
+The Taskonaklar Hotel is located on the edge of the small town of Uchisar and overlooks the fairytale landscape of Pigeon Valley and the massive volcano, Mount Erciyes, far to the east.
+Every morning I woke early to catch the ever-changing light, have a coffee on my private balcony and watch the hot air balloons float effortlessly past.
 The Taskonaklar has an outstanding breakfast with an eclectic mix of traditional fare, homemade Turkish pastries, and other delights.
-With advance notice, they will cook up a full Turkish dinner and serve it to you on your private balcony.
-The hotel is only a short walk to Uchisar, which is slowly gaining a reputation and the go to place for savvy travelers and gourmands wishing to avoid the touristy crowds of nearby Goreme.
+With notice, they will cook up a full Turkish dinner and serve it to you on your private balcony.
+The hotel is only a short walk to Uchisar, which is slowly gaining a reputation and the go-to place for savvy travelers and gourmands wishing to avoid the touristy crowds of nearby Goreme.

-To stay at the Taskonaklar Hotel is to enjoy an exceptional experience in a truly amazing part of the world.
+To stay at the Taskonaklar Hotel is to enjoy an exceptional experience in an amazing part of the world.
 If this is the life of a troglodyte, enthusiastically count me in!